Persona 5 (manga)

 Persona 5 (ペルソナ5, Perusona 5) is a Japanese manga series written and illustrated by Hisato Murasaki based on the Persona 5 video game by Atlus.
 It began serialization on Shogakukan's MangaONE app and Ura Sunday website in September 2016.

+Plot

+The manga is an adaptation of Persona 5, including characters and events from the game's updated re-release Persona 5 Royal.

 Publication

 Written and illustrated by Hisato Murasaki, Persona 5 began serialization on Shogakukan's MangaONE app on September 15, 2016.
 It has also been serialized on the Ura Sunday website since September 22, 2016.
-Its chapters have been collected into fifteen tankōbon volumes as of May 2025.
+Its chapters have been collected into sixteen tankōbon volumes as of February 2026.
 The series is licensed in North America by Viz Media.